open5gs/open5gs/docs/_docs/guide/04-setting-up-kamailio-IMS.md

 The steps are exactly the same as in Step 11, but now the usernames and passwords are alice and bob, which are the default users present in FoHSS.

-#### 18. Ensure NextEPC PCRF of the Core Network is configured to use IMS
+#### 18. Ensure Open5GS PCRF of the Core Network is configured to use IMS

-In nextepc.conf, add the floating IP of the VM running P-CSCF as shown below
+In open5gs.yaml, add the floating IP of the VM running P-CSCF as shown below

 ```
 parameter: